Anne Birgitte Lundholt

-Anne Birigitte Lundholt (born 11 June 1952) is a member of the Danish Conservative People's Party and businessperson who served in the Danish Government and the Folketing.
+Anne Birigitte Lundholt (born 11 June 1952) is a Danish politician of the Conservative People's Party and businessperson who served in the Danish Government and the Folketing.
 She was deputy director of the industry organization Textile Industry from 1980 to 1988, deputy chair of the Junior Chamber Denmark between 1983 and 1984 and CEO later chair of the Furniture Manufacturers Association (later the Danish Furniture Industry) in 1988.
 Lundholt was appointed Minister of Industry in 1989 and as Minister of Energy the following year, standing down from both posts in 1993.
 She was a member of the Folketing for the Ringkøbing County constituency from 1990 to 1997.
 Lundholt was appointed Commander of the Order of the Dannebrog in 1990.

 Early life and education

 Lundholt was born in Fredericia on 11 June 1952.
 She is the daughter of the engineer Niels Ebbe Lundholt and the office assistant and homemaker Aase Andreasen Lundholt.
 Lundholt has one elder brother and was raised in Fredericia.
 In 1966, she joined the Young Conservatives in Fredericia to protest the cooperation of the Social Democrats and the Socialist People's Party after the two parties gained the most seats in the Folketing.
 Lundholt was the Young Conservatives' chair from 1969 to 1970, and became a mathematics student at Fredericia Gymnasium in 1971.
 She then studied political science at Aarhus University between 1971 and 1977.
 Lundholt enrolled in the Home Guard and was a member of the constituency board of The Conservative People's Party in Aarhus during her time at Aarhus University.